Stephen J. McCormick (radio correspondent): Marriage

 McCormick was on the air with Mutual broadcasting of the draft lottery (see photograph above), when his aid asked him what is his number, McCormick answered: "It's 105" — "Well, they just pulled your number out of the bowl.
 You're in the Army," — said his aid.
 Then McCormick served in the US Army and occurred in the Pacific Ocean during World War II.

 During World War II, his future wife Theodora "Theo" McCormick was serving as an Armed Forces Radio Service (AFRS) host of the show "Red Cross Music Canteen of the Air" in the Saipan, they met first in Honolulu, then in Saipan, and married in December 1945.

 Television career

-He played, in 1950s, himself as a correspondent, in "It Happened to Jane", a comedy with Doris Day and Jack Lemmon.
+He played, in the 1950s, himself as a correspondent, in "It Happened to Jane", a comedy with Doris Day and Jack Lemmon.

 Again radio

-McCormick returned to work on Mutual in Washington in 1960s as a vice president, working as on news and interview until 1970s.
+McCormick returned to work on Mutual in Washington in the 1960s as a vice president, working as on news and interview until the 1970s.
 He was a producer and director of coverage of Project Gemini, Apollo program, Project Mercury for Mutual.